Prepare For Phone Interview

 Don’t: Be Late

-Being late for a phone interview is unacceptable.
-Make sure you’re available at least 10 minutes before the scheduled time.
-If you’re unable to make it on time, inform the interviewer as soon as possible and reschedule the interview.
+Being late for a phone interview is a big no-no. Aim to be available at least 10 minutes before the scheduled time.
+If you can’t make it on time, let the interviewer know ASAP and reschedule.

 Do: Choose a Quiet Location